-According to TDM, imports of enzymes and enzyme preparations into Vietnam under the HS code 3507, were valued at \$71.9 million USD in 2020.
-Post estimates most of the imported enzymes, used in food and feed industries, are derived from microbial technology given that the main suppliers for Vietnam are U.S., Chinese, and European companies.
-Industry sources reported about 60 percent of the imports are consumed in food industries, mainly brewing, bread, and bakery industries, while feed industries consume the rest.
+According to TDM, imports of enzymes and enzyme preparations to Vietnam under the HS code 3507, were valued at \$80.8 million USD in 2021, an increase of 12 percent compared to the previous year.

+Post estimates most of the imported enzymes, used in the food and feed industry, are derived from microbial technology, given that the main suppliers for Vietnam are the United States, China, and the EU.
+Industry sources reported about 60 percent of the imports are consumed in the food manufacturing sector, mainly in the brewing and bakery segment, while the feed industry consumes the rest.

-Likewise, TDM reported that Vietnam imported around \$1.6 billion USD worth of dairy products, alcoholic beverages, processed foods, fruit juices, sauces and condiments and infant products in 2020.
-Most of these products may contain microbial-derived food ingredients, among those, processed products, under HS codes 2106, 1904 and 1905, reached over \$1 billion USD.
+According to TDM, Vietnam imported \$1.85 billion USD worth of cheese, wine and beer, processed foods, fruit juices, sauces and condiments, and infant products in 2021, an increase of 18.9 percent compared to the previous year.
+Most of these products may contain microbial-derived food ingredients, and among those processed products under HS codes 2106, 1904 and 1905, were valued at \$1.3 billion USD.